 - The eggs, vegetables, cheese, & salsa would make a great egg bowl or omelet.

-- Make it into a breakfast casserole like this one
+- Turn your breakfast tacos recipe into a breakfast casserole like this one.

 - You could separate the eggs & vegetables for an easy scramble with veggie hash browns.

 - Tortillas: Veggie Quesadilla, Fish Tacos with Orange Salsa